Deploy to the Decentralized Web with IPFS

 00:22:31 - Anthony Campolo

 Okay.
-So now when you first initialized it, you can't see it here.
-It will usually give you the ability to kind of log the first.
+So when you first initialize it, you can't see it here, but it will usually give you this first command.
 Let me drop this in the chat.
-So when you initialize, the first thing they do is they say, hey, run this command here.
+When you initialize, the first thing they do is say, hey, run this command here.

 00:22:54 - Ben Myers